Passorosso – the quintessential Etna Rosso

 95012 Castiglione di Sicilia

-*Vini Franchetti also has a third estate, called Sancaba, dedicated to high altitude Tuscan Pinot Noir near to the Umbrian border.
+*Vini Franchetti also has a third estate, called Sancaba, dedicated to high altitude Tuscan Pinot Noir near the Umbrian border.